-As at the end of the financial year, the Group had 4 customers (2018: 5 customers) that owed the Group accounted for approximately RM581,575 (2018: RM749,963) of all the receivables outstanding.
+As at the end of financial year, the Group had 5 customers (2019: 4 customers) that owed the Group accounted for approximately RM496,106 (2019: RM581,575) of all the receivables outstanding.

 The Company has no significant concentration of credits risks except for loans and advance to its subsidiary companies where risks of default have been assessed to be low.